A porterhouse steak sliced on a cutting board

 Directions

-Using a tablespoon generously sprinkle the steaks with the rub.
+Using a tablespoon generously sprinkle the steaks with the Cowboy Rub.
 Using your fingers massage the rub into the steak.
 Flip and repeat.
 Then refrigerate at least an hour to allow the flavors to really penetrate the meat.
 Remove from the refrigerator and allow to come to room temperature before grilling (at least 30 minutes)

 Heat your grill to at least 400-450 F. Set all the burners to medium.
 Place the steaks down in the middle.
 Close the lid and cook for 4 minutes.
 Turn the steaks (not flip) and cook another 4 minutes.
 Then flip and cook 3 minutes.
 Turn the steaks 1 more time and cook for around 2 minutes for Medium or 130-140 F

 Remove from the grill and let the steaks rest for at least 10-15 minutes.
-This will allow the meat to reabsorb it’s juices.
+This will allow the meat to reabsorb its juices.
 Remove to a cutting board.
 Using a sharp knife remove the strip steak as well as the filet and trim away any excess fat.
-Next slice both sides and serve family style
+Next slice both sides and serve family-style

 Architec Carving Board, Gripperwood